 The Retrospective in a Nutshell

 The meeting takes place right at the end of the sprint after the sprint review meeting.
-Its outcome should be actionable improvement measures.
+Its output should be actionable improvement measures.
 These can range from making a firm commitment to start and end future meetings on time to bigger process changes, including switching from, say, Scrum to Kanban.
 The retrospective is not a finger-pointing exercise.
 As Mahatma Gandhi famously said: “Be the change you want to see in the world.”

-But there is more to: Taking part in the sprint retrospective allows you to understand why the team requires some time in the next sprint to carry out improvements such as refactoring the build script, or investigating a new test tool; and maybe more importantly, it helps you improve your own work.
+Additionally, taking part in the sprint retrospective allows you to understand why the team requires time in the next sprint to carry out improvements such as refactoring the build script, or investigating a new test tool; and maybe more importantly, it helps you improve your own work.

 Say that some of the user stories the team had worked on did not get finished in the sprint.
 At first sight this looks like the development team’s fault.
-But analysing the issue may well reveal that the size of the stories and the quality of the acceptance criteria contributed to the problem.
-As you are responsible for ensuring that the product backlog is ready, this finding affects your work: It shows you that you have to decompose the user stories further and it suggests that the development team’s involvement in refining the stories to ensure that that they are ready, that there is a shared understanding, that they are feasible, and that they can be tested.
+But analysing the issue might reveal that the size of the stories and the quality of the acceptance criteria contributed to the problem.
+As you are responsible for ensuring that the product backlog is ready, this finding affects your work: It indicates that you should improve the development team’s involvement in refining the stories to ensure that that they are ready, that there is a shared understanding, that they are feasible, and that they can be tested.

 Be an Active Participant

-Don’t attend the retrospective as a guest who will speak when asked but otherwise remains silent.
-Be an active participant, use the sprint retrospective to get feedback on your work, and raise any issues that you want to see improved.
-Be collaborative and actively listen to the other attendees, but don’t shy away from tough problems.
+Don’t make the mistake of attending the retrospective as a guest who will speak when asked but otherwise remains silent.
+Be an active participant instead.
+Use the sprint retrospective to get feedback on your work, and raise any issues that you want to see improved.
+Be collaborative and actively listen to the other attendees, but don’t shy away from addressing tough problems.